 Course Outline

-• The role of BCM as a supporting function within government organizations.
+• The role of BCM as a supporting function within an organization for government operations.

-• The integration of the BCM process with other processes in the organization.
+• The relationship between the BCM process and other organizational processes for government entities.

-• Designing a BCM process from an organizational perspective for government operations.
+• Designing a BCM process from an organizational perspective, tailored for government needs.

-• Differentiating between tasks, responsibilities, and policy requirements.
+• Distinguishing between tasks, responsibilities, and policy within the context of BCM for government operations.

-• The potential consequences if a product or service has not been delivered as agreed upon in government contracts.
+• Evaluating the potential consequences if a product or service is not delivered as agreed upon for government services.

-• Determining the maximum allowable downtime for critical processes within government operations.
+• Determining the maximum acceptable downtime for critical processes in government operations.

-• Implementing preventive measures and understanding when to activate these measures.
+• Implementing preventive measures and understanding when to activate these measures for government continuity.

-• The various components of a business continuity plan tailored for government use.
+• Identifying the various components required for a comprehensive business continuity plan for government agencies.

-• Evaluating the costs and benefits associated with each component of the plan.
+• Assessing the costs and benefits associated with each component of the plan for government operations.

 Requirements